retr0-kernel/Huffman-File-Compressor/README.md

-- C++ programs which can compress and extract the file using Huffman Coding - A lossless data compression using variable length codes.
+- C++ programs which can compress and extract the file using ADAPTED HUFFMAN CODING A lossless data compression using variable length codes.
 It is the most efficient algorithm for data compression.

 - The program encode.cpp needs the name of file as an argument.
 It will the compress the file using Huffman encoding algorithm and generate a new compressed file with .huf extension.